Coping with Grief

 Questions to ask your funeral director

-1. Who in our community provides grief support for someone who has experienced a loss similar to mine?
+1. Is there someone in our community who provides grief support for someone who has experienced a loss similar to mine?

 2. Do grief support services cost anything?
 Are there any free support services in our area or online?